stepicker/TriviaGame/README.md

 ## Looking for more?

-Here's another fun game I made with the same "Back to the Future" theme: [Word Guess](https://github.com/stepicker/Word-Guess-Game)
+Here's another fun game I made with the same "Back to the Future" theme: [Word Guess Game](https://github.com/stepicker/Word-Guess-Game)

 And here's a [Crystals Game](https://github.com/stepicker/Crystals-Game) that will test your memory (with a bit of math!)